 Game One was a back and forth affair and the Islanders came out on top 5-4.
 Tavares led the way that night with 3 points.
 The team lost Game Two 3-1 as the series shifted to Brooklyn.
 In the first playoff game at Barclays, Game Three, the Islanders went down 3-0 on an Aaron Ekblad goal early in the second period, but the goal was called back on a succesful offsides challenge by the Isles.
 As soon as the referee waved the goal off before the crowd, momentum shifted in the Islanders favor.
 Ryan Pulock unloaded a one timer on the power play to cut the deficit to 2-1 before he slid a pass to Shane Prince who tied the game a few minutes later.
 The Panthers would score again but Frans Nielsen would tie the game at 3 for the Islanders.
 The game went to OT when a centering pass from behind the net found Thomas Hickey who wristed one past Roberto Loungo, giving the Islanders the win and the series lead.
 Game Four was close but the Isles dropped it 2-1.
 The next game was in Sunrise Florida, and like the one a few nights before, it went to OT.
 In the first extra frame, Calvin de Haan swiped the puck out of the crease with his hand, resulting in a penalty shot.
 Thomas Greiss stood tall and kept the game tied.
 Then in the second OT period, Alan Quine fired an Ovechkin-like one-timer from the top of the right circle passed Loungo giving the Isles a chance to move on in Game Six.

 In the 2016 offseason, the Islanders lost homegrown players Kyle Okposo, Frans Nielsen, and Matt Martin to free agency.
 Gone was Tavares’ linemate, the second line center, and the source of the team’s physicality.
-Their replacements, Andrew Ladd and Jason Chimera, simply did not replace, and the Islanders were lost.
+Their replacements, Andrew Ladd and Jason Chimera, simply did not replace their production, and the team fell towards the bottom of the standings.
 After the emergence of Thomas Greiss in the Playoffs, the goalie situation was an issue once again.
 Halak struggled at times during the 16-17 season, as did Greiss, but what made the situation really bad was the presence of J.F Berube as the third goalie.
 Both Griess and Halak were injured at parts of season, but when they weren’t, Berube stayed with the team as he would have to clear waivers to reach Bridgeport.
 Halak expressed his displeasure of the situation.
 It led to the team struggling during the first half of the season and the firing of longtime coach Jack Capuano.
 That seemed to be the spark the team needed because from their win against Dallas on, they were the best team in the NHL.
 Unfortunately though, the hole they dug in the beginning of the year was too deep to emerge from and the team missed the playoffs by a point, despite winning the final six games of the season without John Tavares and behind a re-energized Jaroslav Halak.

 Coming into 2017-2018, expectations were sky-high for the Islanders.
 The team looked about the same as it did a year prior, if not better.
 Prospects Josh Ho-Sang, Michael Dal Colle, Ryan Pulock, and Mathew Barzal seemed ready to make the jump to the NHL.
 On paper, the defense looked like it could compete in the Metropolitan division.
 The team also had to show both John Tavares, and Barclays Center that we were capable of winning, as the center was entering the final year of a five-year contract, and attendance in Brooklyn was down as the team failed to make the Playoffs.
 Despite an incredible year offensively and the emergence of Mathew Barzal as a young star, injuries and underachievement plagued both the defense and goaltending positions as the Islanders had one of the worst defensive years in NHL history, allowing 296 goals against, over three per game.
 The team missed the Playoffs for the second straight year.